jvivs/swagger-stuff-for-free/slides/draft.md

 - `swagger-tools` mounts to `\`
 - `swagger-client` is generated async
 - code generation isn't terribly cheap
-- network hiccups when requesting a spec
+- avoid network hiccups when requesting a spec

 ---v